casson-projects-2020/fable-facet/README.md

 # Fable Facet - Your-Fable-Cloud
 In conjunction with Fable Facet site allows you to use your 1000 Gemini API free calls to storytelling.

-This is a "Open In Google Cloud Shell" repo - it will create in a Google Cloud Platform account the infrastructure the site https://fablefacet.com needs to allow a user to use his own 1000 Gemini API free calls (generously given to all by Google) to generate AI-driven stories.
+This is a "Open In Google Cloud Shell" repo - it will create in a Google Cloud Platform (GCP) account the infrastructure the site https://fablefacet.com needs to allow a user to use his own 1000 Gemini API free calls (generously given to all by Google) to generate AI-driven stories.

-The is designed to always be inside the
 It can be used as a tool to fictional writing, or as a game - you play as the protagonist and the AI generates the story as you go, or the AI can serve as a TTRPG adventure master.

+The system is designed to be inside the always-free tier on GCP, but if you already use the free tier in other projects you will have to manage this aspect.

 > :warning: There are restrictions - don't install without visiting the site and reading about it.
 First, it will not work without Fable Facet site, and second, while this installer is MIT-licensed, other parts of the software are not open-source, and will fail  in any GCP account that is linked to Organizations (only personal, individual accounts can be used).